 Why Do Wisdom Teeth Need to Be Removed?

-The emergence of the wisdom teeth poses a serious threat to the long-term oral health of many people.
+The emergence of wisdom teeth poses a serious threat to the long-term oral health of many people.
 If the mouth does not have enough room for the third molars, they can push the other teeth out of alignment as they emerge, leading to issues like chronic pain, crowding, misalignments, infections, and damage to the jawbone.
 If you notice symptoms like pain while chewing, stiffness in the jaw, facial swelling, bad breath, or difficulty opening your mouth, it could be because you need to have your wisdom teeth removed.

-What to Expect from the Wisdom Teeth Procedure
+What to Expect from the Wisdom Teeth Extraction Procedure

 Recovering from Wisdom Teeth Extraction

-Understanding the Cost of Wisdom Tooth Extraction
+Understanding the Cost of Wisdom Tooth Extractions

 Wisdom Tooth Extractions FAQs